 First off, you need to examine your target.
 If you’re close enough, press the left trigger to focus on your target, before holding the right shoulder button to study and identify your prey.
-From a significant distance, pull out your binoculars, and hold down the right shoulder button to do the same.
+If you're at a significant distance, pull out your binoculars and hold down the right shoulder button to perform the same action.

 Bear in mind that you won’t have the option to study and examine a creature if you’ve already identified them previously.

 Once you’ve studied a creature, their name will pop up in the bottom right corner, along with a star rating.
 A three star rating animal will produce a perfect pelt if you kill it cleanly and with the right tools.
-Any animal with a lower star rating will not produce a perfect pelt.
+Any animal with a two star rating or lower will not produce a perfect pelt.

 Where to shoot